art-from-the-machine/Mantella/docs/pages/issues_qna.md

 </details>
 <br>

-#### FALLOUT 4 : The Mantella gun & holotape do not get added on load and are not available at the Chem Station in UTILITY
+##### The Mantella gun & holotape do not get added on load and are not available at the Chem Station in UTILITY
 <details>
 <summary>Details</summary>